-DFK - HANDLING
+HANDLING

 General Definition ....
-The foul of handling involves the act by a player to make deliberate contact with the ball using his hand or arm.
+The foul of handling involves the act by a player to make deliberate contact with the ball using their hand or arm.
+The use of the top of the shoulder is not considered as using the hand.
 It is the result of the movement towards the ball with the hand or arm (not the ball towards the hand).